cyber-defence-campus/RemoteIDReceiver/README.md

 ![Setup view](Receiver/resources/images/setupview.png "Setup view")

-After the google maps key is accepted a map appears with multipl controls.
+After the google maps key is accepted a map appears with multiple controls.
 The picture below displays this view (monitor view).
 To start monitoring, an WLAN interface (**with monitor mode capabilities**) has to be chosen via the Settings (in the top left corner) and saved.
 Since it is a google maps beneath, two map options (Regular and